International Pathology Day celebrates 50 years of matching organ donors with recipients

 Dr Brian O‘Brien, director of Organ Donation & Transplant Ireland, presented on the state’s first ever kidney transplant, performed on young musician Edward Tobin in 1963.
 In a period before a histocompatibility and immunogenetics service, Dr O’Brien speculated that Mr Tobin was treated with whole-body irradiation and steroids, leading to survival of six weeks.
 Dr O’Brien made a comparison with recent achievements in xenotransplantation: “If we are now getting survival of pig hearts from six-to-eight weeks, we could eventually move into a world where we don’t have to seek organs from dying humans.”

 Sharing experiences with donors’ families in Intensive Care Units (ICUs), Dr Catherine Motherway, former head of University Hospital Limerick’s ICU, encouraged improvement of Ireland’s donation rate.
-Ms Martina Goggins, founder of the donor foundation Strange Boat, described her experience when her son Éamonn was in ICU, and how the tact and communication of hospital staff helped fulfil his wish to donate his organs.
+Ms Martina Goggin, founder of the donor foundation Strange Boat, described her experience when her son Éamonn was in ICU, and how the tact and communication of hospital staff helped fulfil his wish to donate his organs.
 “When the question of organ donation was raised, we had no hesitation as, thankfully, I had a conversation with Éamonn about what his views would be.
 If organ donation was raised too soon, we might have thought that all life-saving attempts weren’t being pursued,” she said.

-In a final session – focusing on cardiothoracic, liver and pancreas transplantation - Prof Tom Gallagher (transplant surgeon, St Vincent’s University Hospital) provided an overview on liver transplantation in Ireland.
+In a final session – focusing on cardiothoracic, liver and pancreas transplantation - Prof Tom Gallagher (Consultant Transplant Surgeon, St Vincent’s University Hospital) provided an overview on liver transplantation in Ireland.
 Histopathologist Dr Niamh Nolan (St Vincent’s University Hospital) shared how the donor profile in Ireland is changing, with increased signs of chronic liver disease and alcohol consumption found in donors.
 Focusing on heart and lung transplantation, cardiothoracic surgeon Ms Aisling Kinsella revisited the first heart transplant performed in Mater Misericordiae University Hospital in 1985, which gave the recipient 1-3 years life expectancy.
 (Life expectancy is hoped to be 14 years currently, with better organ preservation and immunosuppression), and Prof Aurelie Fabre (histopathologist, St Vincent’s University Hospital) presented on the pathology of heart and lung transplantation.